 Ranking: How do search engines distribute priorities to all the websites?

-Once you get indexed in search engine database, the only work is left to rank your content.
+Once you get indexed in the search engine database, the only work you have left is to rank your content.

-Have you ever thought that how does Google ensure that when a user types a query in the search bar, then he gets relevant results in return?
+Have you ever thought: how does Google ensure that when a user types a query in the search bar, he gets relevant results in return?

-This process of providing the most relevant results is known as ranking, or the ordering of results by most relevant to least relevant for a particular searched query.
+This process of providing the most relevant results is known as ranking, or the ordering of results from the most relevant to the least relevant for a particular search query.

-To calculate relevancy, search engines use some secret algorithms, which is nothing else a formula through which stored information is retrieved and ordered in most meaningful ways.
+To calculate relevancy, search engines use some secret algorithms, a formula through which stored information is retrieved and ordered in the most meaningful way.

 These algorithms have faced many changes over the years in order to improve the quality of search results.

 Why is the algorithm changed so often?
 Google does not always reveal exactly what they want.
-One thing is clear that Google’s aim is just to improve overall search result quality.
+One thing is clear- Google’s aim is just to improve overall search result quality.

-This clearly means that, if your site started suffering just after an algorithm adjustment, compare it against Google’s Quality Guidelines in terms of what search engines want.
+This clearly means that, if your site started suffering just after an algorithm adjustment, you should compare it against Google’s Quality Guidelines.
 Read all quality guidelines here: https://support.google.com/webmasters/answer/35769?hl=en